-The Norwegian Film Institute and the Films from the South Foundation have recognised that it is difficult for filmmakers in developing countries to realise film projects that are locally based, despite the great demand for such productions.
+Stiftelsen Festivalkontoret and the Norwegian Film Institute recognised that it is difficult for filmmakers in developing countries to realise film projects that are locally based, despite the great demand for such productions.
 Filmmakers in developing countries have the need for both production capital and international professional networks.
 It is in that spirit that SØRFOND was created.

 FUNDING BY THE NORWEGIAN GOVERNMENT

 From the start in 2011, SØRFOND has been supported by the Norwegian Ministry of Foreign Affairs.